NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](​https://www.naco.org/committee/arts-culture-commission)

 **Description:**
 The NACo Arts and Culture Commission promotes county-level investments in the arts as strategies for community and economic development.
-Through field trips, workshops, and publications, the commission showcases the creative ways counties are using the arts to tackle local challenges and boost livability.
+Through site visits, workshops and publications, the commission showcases the creative ways counties are using the arts to tackle local challenges and boost livability.

 ---